 |EPIC CODE||ASK PRICE||CHANGE|

-Daily global markets overview for the 1st October 2014 by Accendo Markets.
-Also the overnight activity and what can be expected in the markets today.
-Information straight from the traders’ desks.
-Insights on commodities, equities, stocks and forex currencies.
+This is a daily global markets overview for the 28th July 2015 from the analyst team at Accendo Markets providing a snapshot of overnight activity and what can be expected in the markets today.
+The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex.